kalverra/Rybucks/README.md

 This is a basic [BEP-20](https://academy.binance.com/en/glossary/bep-20) coin hosted on [Binance Smart Chain](https://www.binance.org/en/smartChain)

+The total supply is capped at 69 trillion (nice).

 Currently it's only on the Binance Test Net, mainnet launch is pending.

 | Contract | Chain    | Address                                    |